ingrdmrtn/ingrdmrtn.github.io/README.md

 ---

 Broadly i'm interested in how people think and learn differently, I approach this from an interest in understanding indivudal differences and psychiatric disorders.
-For example why some people engage in increased reptitibe negative thinking such as worry and rumination.
 To do this I use a combination of behavioural experiments, computational modelling and machine learning.

 I am also interested in how cognitive science can be used to make more human-like and human-centric AI, and in issues such as alignment and mechanistic interpretability.

-I'm currently a postdoc working with [Toby Wise](https://thewiselab.org/) at Kings College London, working on [computational models of learning and thinking].
+I'm currently a postdoc working with [Toby Wise](https://thewiselab.org/) at Kings College London, working on building computational models of repetitive negative thought patterns.
 Previously, I completed my PhD at UCL, with [Neil Burgess](https://www.ucl.ac.uk/icn/research/research-groups/space-memory) and [Rick Adams](https://www.tcplab.org/home) .

 📄 **[CV](cv.md)** / 🎓 **[Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=Rq_iPtwAAAAJ&sortby=pubdate)** / 📧 **ingrid.martin [at] kcl.ac.uk** / [BlueSky](ingrdmrtn.bsky.social) / [GitHub](www.github.com)